Home grants Warm Home Discount

-- If you switch away from a larger supplier that gave you the WHD to a smaller supplier which doesn't offer it, you could lose your WHD.
-That said, some of the smaller suppliers could be cheaper than what the WHD is worth.
+- If you switch away from a larger supplier that offers the WHD to a smaller supplier that doesn't, you will lose your WHD.
+That said, some of the smaller suppliers could be cheaper for you, even when taking into account the value of the WHD.
 So it is worth checking whether you will be better off.
 An independent comparison site such as Which?
 Switch could show you how much you could save by switching away from your current supplier and tariff.

-- If you qualify for the WHD under the 'broader group' with your current supplier and want to switch to another supplier, check first that you would still qualify under the criteria of your new supplier's 'broader group'.
-Call your new supplier to check before you switch.
+- If you qualify for the WHD under the broader group with your current supplier and want to switch to another supplier, check first that you would still qualify under the criteria of your new supplier's broader group.
 Again, take into consideration whether you could be better off by switching even if you were to lose the WHD.